 \subsection{Cayley's trick and Chow group}

-Cayley's trick is a method to relate the geometry of the zero scheme of a regular section of a vector bundle to the geometry of hypersurface, see the discussions of \cite[\S 2.3]{JL18}.
-The relationships for derived categories were established by Orlov [60, Prop.
-2.10], we now focus on the Chow story.
+Cayley's trick is a method to relate the geometry of the zero scheme of a regular section of a vector bundle to the geometry of a hypersurface; see the discussions of \cite[\S 2.3]{JL18}.
+The relationships for their derived categories were established by Orlov \cite[Proposition 2.10]{Orlov06}, we now focus on their Chow groups.